 The criteria also seeks that the balance of advantage lies in the acceptance of the scheme, though it may generally be admitted that the area sought may be valuable in various ways to the local authority by whom they are now governed.
-The Department considers this to be entirely a matter of judgement.
+The Department indicates in its guidance that it considers this to be entirely a matter of judgement.

-In reviewing the Town boundary, having considered the application of all the other criteria to the four areas identified within this report, the Commissioners have considered the question of land use designation under the Town and Country Planning Acts, the suitability of lands for future development, the impact of flood risk mapping, and have sought to follow clearly physical boundary lines created for example by rivers, roads, plantation boundaries etc. to establish sufficient capacity to enable a green belt or graduation in future development into the surrounding countryside.
-The Commissioners recognise that boundaries will not be determined by a sharp start or stop of development and that the transition from town to country should be gradual.
+In reviewing the Town boundary, having considered the application of all the other criteria to the four areas identified within this report, the Commissioners have considered the question of land use designation under the Town and Country Planning Acts, and the suitability of lands for future development, the impact of flood risk mapping.

+The Commissioners recognise that development opportunity, outside existing land designation, exists primality to the immediate north and west of the town and have sought to identify and follow clearly physical boundary lines created by rivers, roads, plantation boundaries etc. to establish sufficient capacity to enable a green belt or graduation in future development into the surrounding countryside.
+The Commissioners recognise that boundaries will not be determined by a sharp start or stop of development and that the transition from town to country should be gradual and have sought therefore to select boundary lines which allow for this transition.

-The Ramsey Town Commissioners have sought to establish a clear and long term boundary with minimal impact on existing development, other than areas considered now to constitute an extension or overspill of the Town and its community, and believe that the balance of advantage lies in accepting the scheme to provide a long term boundary with capacity for Town growth and enabling future planning for expansion and development.
+The Ramsey Town Commissioners have sought to establish a clear and long term boundary with minimal impact on existing development, other than areas considered now to constitute an extension or overspill of the Town and its community.
+The majority of the area sought to be incorporated within the proposed boundary is land with potential for future development which would if progressed clearly constitute and extension of the existing community